stefania-radu/pixel-semantic/scripts/ensemble/question_answering/README.md

 Output folder: scripts/ensemble/results

 Script: [scripts/ensemble/run_ensemble_qa.py](run_ensemble_qa.py )

+The QA model outputs (start and end) logits for each token in the input sequnce.
+They we apply the softmax and get the first 20 start and end candidates with the highst probability.
+The answer is then then the slice between the start and end token.

 Idea: Each example has its own set of candidate answers (20 candidates), which differ between models.
 In a regular approach, there is one model and you pick the candidate with the highest probability for each example.
 The current approach: